 9.2 Has this been included in the Service Improvement Plan?
-10. ONGOING MONITORING Yes ⊕ Date added Reference No X If no, please explain why not: This impact assessment relates the preparation of policy rather than the delivery of a service.
-How will the implementation of the policy now be monitored to consider its impact over time?
-Equality monitoring of uptake of people affect by the policy Satisfaction monitoring service users (broken deprotected characterical Recording and analysing complaints/requests/complaints/complaints ; of l own istic) g ompli
+Yes □ Date added Reference This related of possible contractions and the contractions are contracted as a contraction of the contractio please explain why not: impact assessment tes the preparation plicy rather than the very of a service.
+10. ONGOING MONITORING How will the implementation of the policy now be monitored to consider its impact over time?
+Equality monitoring of uptake of people affect by the policy Satisfaction monitoring service users (broken d by protected character Recording and analysin complaints/requests/coments Targeted periodic focus groups/service user interviews/feedback sessions Other (please specify): ; of own istic) g ompli The impact of the LDP's objectives and policies on protected characteristics will be assessed as part of the annual monitoring report prepared for the LDP.